GenericMappingTools/gmt/doc/rst/source/grdconvert.rst

 Native Binary Files
 -------------------

-For binary native GMT files the size of the GMT grdheader block is *hsize* = 892 bytes, and the total size of the file is *hsize* + *nx*
+For binary native GMT files the size of the GMT grid header block is *hsize* = 892 bytes, and the total size of the file is *hsize* + *nx*
 \* *ny* \* *item_size*, where *item_size* is the size in bytes of each
 element (1, 2, 4).
 Bit grids are stored using 4-byte integers, each